Geometrically constrained walls in three dimensions: Analysis of the problem in the several regimes

 The result is the following.
-For a proof, we refer to \cite[Proposition 6.2]{MorSla12} (see also \cite{ChaDov, DMEboPon}). \blu{Note that the argument in there is only detailed for the case of $\R{2}$.
-Nevertheless, all of the computations carry out also in the three-dimensional case, with the exception of a convergence in $W^{2,p}$ which requires a Sobolev embedding that is only true for the two-dimensional case, and therefore it is not stated in the result below.}
+For a proof, we refer to \cite[Proposition 6.2]{MorSla12} (see also \cite{ChaDov, DMEboPon}).
+Note that the argument in there is only detailed for the case of $\R{2}$.
+Nevertheless, all of the computations carry out also in the three-dimensional case, including the $W^{2,p}_{\loc}$ convergence, which follows from standard interior regularity estimates.